emersonloureiro/ranger-plugin/README.md

 ## Manually

 Navigate to [this](https://github.com/emersonloureiro/ranger-plugin/tree/master/ranger-update-site/plugins) page, download the jars, and drop them into the _plugins_ folder of your Eclipse installation.
 Don't forget to restart Eclipse!

-# Delving into Ranger: How to Implement Your Own Test Checker Plugins?

-TODO